-At the end of Year 13, you will be assessed on your personal investigation which will also include a personal study of no less that 1000 words.
-There will also be a practical examination, similar in format to Year 12 however it will be 15 hours long again contributing to 40% of your final A level grade.
+At the end of Year 13, you will be assessed on your personal investigation which will also include a personal study of no less than 1000 words.
+There will also be a practical examination, similar in format to Year 12 however it will be 15 hours long again contributing to 40% of your final A-Level grade.

 Additional Entry Requirements

 GCSE English: 5

 All A-Level courses are two year courses.
 You will sit the AS exams at the end of Year 12 and the A-Level exams at the end of Year 13.
 Although the AS grade will not count towards your final A-Level grade, you will need at least a grade D at AS to be able to continue into Year 13.

 Students can progress from this qualification to:

 - University for a design related course

 - Employment in a related sector for example, jewellery design, silver-smithing set design, architecture, product and graphic design, engineering and many more

 *You can only study either 3 Dimensional Design or Textiles or Art and Design at A-Level.